*SPOILER ALERT! *

 is it impossible for you to keep your meddlesome hands off my patients?”

-embraced and shared a tight, friendly squeeze.
+a tight, friendly squeeze.

 “Welcome